 Treatment consists of anti-inflammatory and immunosuppressive drugs – usually corticosteroids.
 The prognosis varies depending on the severity, and although it can be good, some cases require prolonged or life-long treatment, and relapses can occur.

 This is a condition where large amounts of fat accumulates within liver cells – it causes widespread swelling and damage to the liver and can cause severe dysfunction.
 Hepatic lipidosis is seen most commonly in cats that suddenly stop eating, especially if they were previously overweight.
-A sudden change in metabolism in these cats (brought on the by anorexia) probably causes the fat accumulation.
-The can diagnosis can be confirmed by liver biopsy.
+A sudden change in metabolism in these cats (brought on by anorexia) probably causes the fat accumulation.
+Diagnosis can be confirmed by liver biopsy.